-Lecture Only Lecture and Boot Camp 39.7% 23.1% 81.6% 97.5% 24.4% 81.6% 85.0% the other information presented in the course.
+As shown in Figure 1, for the final exam, the agile boot camp did not have an effect on the students' knowledge of agile development concepts compared to their knowledge of the other information presented in the course.
 Their average score was 7.33 points out of 10 points with a standard deviation of 1.66 points.
 The median was 7 points.
 The average score on the exam was 73.86% with a median grade of 76.00% which includes students that did not answer the agile question.
-Of the students that did answer the agile question, their average and median grades without the agile question questions were slightly higher than with the agile question.
+Of the students that did answer the agile question, their average and median grades without the agile question were slightly higher than with the agile question.
 They scored an average of 76.10% when the agile question is excluded from their score with a median of 77.50%.